Brian & Marie Leask

 Both make a fabulous team: both passionate about their business; always up for fun; and are friendly and welcoming to all passengers, making a nice relaxing feeling for all aboard.
 Our tours continuing success, is reflected in the many fantastic TripAdvisor & Google Reviews, and is no surprise: complementing each other’s experience, skills and talents, providing a highly informative, fun and fascinating tour, from start to finish.

-Both are very excited about the future, this year they celebrate 30 years of the business as it has had 30 continuous years of trading as ‘Seabirds-and-Seals’.
-They look forward to welcoming many passengers on-board Seabird.
+Both are very excited about the future, in 2022 they celebrated 30 years of the business as it had 30 years of continuous trading as ‘Seabirds-and-Seals’.
+They look forward to welcoming many more passengers on-board The Noss Boat ‘Seabird’.

 When we are not doing the tours, we love to spend quality time with all our family and five fabulous grandchildren!